dnsimple/dnsimple-api-examples/php/README.markdown

 $token = "your_token";
 ```

-Where `your_token` is an account token you generated on the DNSimple site from an account screen.
+Where `your_token` is an account token (_we recommend using your sandbox environment token to test_) you generated on the DNSimple site from an account screen.
 Most of the example
 scripts will expect this type of token.
 There is another token, a user token, which is generated on the DNSimple site
 in your account management screen.
 The user token will be accepted, but since it is scoped to a user, which may access
 multiple accounts, no account information is populated from the whoami endpoint when a user token is supplied, therefore